blitzcode/rsvp/README.md

 * **D** escendants - The number of samples recorded for the entire outgoing call tree of the selection function (all of its descendants).
 The percentage shows the contribution to the total (own + descendants) sample count.
 * **T** otal - The total number of samples recorded for the selected function and all of its descendants.
 The percentage shows the total (inclusive) contribution to the function profile.

-The outgoing tree in the picture above shows a function where 97.4% of the total time is spend in the descendant functions, and 95.5% of that time goes through a function called mach_vm_read_overwrite.
+The outgoing tree in the picture above shows a function where 97.4% of the total time is spent in the descendant functions, and 95.5% of that time goes through a function called mach_vm_read_overwrite.
 The selected function itself only contributes 2.6%.
 The total contribution to the function profile of the selected function and all its descendants is 27.3%.

 ### Source view